 The Doors were an influential group right from the start.
-The Doors and Jim Morrison’s performances were so different that they inspired their contemporaries to pursue artistic paths.
-Both Iggy Pop and Patti Smith have said that the seeing The Doors live and Morrison’s performances in particular inspired them to pursue a career in rock ‘n’ roll.
+The Doors’ and Jim Morrison’s performances were so different that they inspired their contemporaries to pursue artistic paths.
+Both Iggy Pop and Patti Smith have said that seeing The Doors live and Morrison’s performances in particular inspired them to pursue a career in rock ‘n’ roll.
 Dick Wolf saw The Doors at Boston University and later produced The Doors documentary “When You’re Strange” and while we can’t be sure if seeing Jim Morrison live inspired Wolf to create a show called “Law & Order,” one never knows.

 Robbins would go on to write bestsellers such as “Still Life with Woodpecker,” “Even Cowgirls Get the Blues,” and “Skinny Legs and All.”
-The titles themselves reveal Robbins’ unique writing style and if you ever read those books you’ll discover novels from an absurdist viewpoint.
+The titles themselves reveal Robbins’ unique style and if you ever read those books you’ll discover novels written from an absurdist viewpoint.
 They’re also some of the most memorable and funny novels you will read.

 In the introduction of the booklet for “The Doors Box Set” Robbins tells of his feelings after seeing The Doors: “I wrote with a vigor, a freedom, a precision-within-abandon that I heretofore had never attained.”
 His immediate reaction to seeing The Doors caused him to whip out a review for Helix, the underground newspaper he was writing for at the time.
 Stacking adjective upon metaphor, Robbins’ review of The Doors hints at his future literary style, saying “The Doors are carnivores in a land of musical vegetarians.”

 Originally published July 23, 2015.